A weekend ride

 The dust hanging over the town when I looked out my window on Sunday morning

 was thicker then any I'd seen yet.
 For one crazy moment I thought it was fog, then told myself that would be too good to be true.
 How we would love to see a cleansing shower of rain.
 The trees and vegetation close to the road are bowed down with dust, I wonder how they survive with such a thick coating on their leaves.
-The sky
+The sky here is

 Waiting for our lunch smoothies, we laughed at this sign...

-here is pale blue washed with brown, as we're looking at it through a veil of dust.
+pale blue washed with brown, as we're looking at it through a veil of dust.

 We poured over our tourist map of Siem Reap and decided to try cycling to Angkor Wat which is about 6klm out of town.
 The road was good, and so it should be with the number of tourists who travel over it, and we were there in half an hour.
 We took note of the entrance fees, hopped on our bikes and cycled back to town.
 We're not in any hurry to see the temples, as it's peak season now and they will be crawling with tourists.
 We have plenty of time and will wait until my daughter Petra arrives, so we can see them together.

 We called in to a couple of big shops on the return trip.
 All expensive tourist traps, a lot of similar products were available in the markets if you cared to look.
 The exception was a shop full of beautiful hand made crocodile skin wallets and handbags.
 Delightful to look at, very expensive to buy.
-But hey, we were only following in the footsteps of Angelina Jolie, who's photo, which was taken in the shop,
+But hey, we were only following in the footsteps of Angelina Jolie, who's photo, which was taken in the shop, is on

 This was Ginny's smoothie being made....fresh coconut!